gabrielmcg/synergy-netlify/rel-notes/configuration-updates-syn.md

 ## Enterprise Containers 2.1

 The configuration files for Enterprise Containers 2.1 have been significantly reorganized and extended.
-The `group_vars/all/vars` and `group_vars/all/vault` files have been moved down a level into the sub-folder named `all`, so the resultant names are now `group_vars/all/vars` and `group_vars/all/vault`.
+The `group_vars/all/vars` and `group_vars/all/vault` files have been moved down a level into the sub-folder named
+`all`, so the resultant names are now `group_vars/all/vars` and `group_vars/all/vault`.
 Similarly, the required `backups` file is now located at `group_vars/all/backups`.

-A number of new groups have bnen added the inventory with configuration files have been added to support baremetal worker nodes.
+A number of new groups have been added to the inventory, together with corresponding configuration files:

 - vm_wrk_lnx containing all the linux worker nodes (Virtual Machines)
 - bm_wrk_lnx containing all the linux worker nodes (Bare Metal servers)
 - vm_wrk_win containing all the Windows worker nodes (Virtual Machines)
 - bm_wrk_win containing all the Windows worker nodes (Bare Metal Machines)

+Group variables there were previously present in the inventory file have been mobed to their own standalone files.

 Other new variables and configuration files introduced in this release of Docker-Synergy include: